© 2023 CyberNews - Latest tech news,

 HostPapa's fully built website loading speed test

-An increase in LCP is very expected, as the heavier is the site, the longer it’ll take to load.
-Yet it fits within the recommended 2.5s, no problem.
+An increase in LCP is very expected, as the heavier the site, the longer it takes to load.
+Yet, it fits within the recommended 2.5s.

-However, now it’s not the only measure you should look at.
-Your visitors are also concern about the site's load time and when they can start interacting with it.
-For this, we look at the Fully Loaded Time, which is only 1.5s.
-For the best visitors’ experience, this time should be no longer than 3s, and HostPapa nails it, no questions asked.
+However, it’s not the only measure you should look at.
+Your visitors are also concerned about the site's load time and when they can start interacting with it.
+For this, we looked at the Fully Loaded Time, which is only 1.5s.
+For the best visitor experience, this time should be no longer than 3s, and HostPapa nails it.

 HostPapa stress testing

-The last test for this HostPapa review examines how well a provider can handle increased pressure on the server.
+The last test for this HostPapa review examined how well HostPapa can handle increased pressure on the server.
 For that, we sent 50 virtual users (VUs) onto our site to roam around for 5 minutes.

-Just to give you a better understanding, 50VUs is a lot.
 That many users can seriously slow down the server or even crash it entirely.
-Continuous traffic as such could easily result in ~50 000 monthly visits.
+Continuous traffic as such could easily result in ~50,000 monthly visits.

-And it seems that this many visitors did not sit well with HostPapa.
-The first test was a fail.
+And it seems that HostPapa couldn’t handle this many visitors.
+The first test with 50 VUs was a fail.

 HostPapa stress test failed

-Very peacefully, without any jumps in the response time (blue line,) HostPapa failed 6 617 requests out of 8 905.
-That’s 74% of all requests, which means that the provider got knocked off of its feet entirely.
+Without any jumps in the response time (blue line), HostPapa failed 6617 requests out of 8905.
+That’s 74% of all requests, which is a very poor result.

-It must be noted that it’s not an uncommon thing for a shared hosting provider to fail the first test.
-But I’m still curious to know what can HostPapa handle.
+It must be noted that it’s not uncommon for a shared hosting provider to fail the first test.

 HostPapa stress test passed

-This time around, the response time (blue line) was much more dependant on the increasing number of visitors (grey line.)
+This time around, the response time (blue line) was much more dependent on the increasing number of visitors (gray line).
 This means that the server did slow down quite a bit when more visitors joined in.

-Even though HostPapa did pass this test, it still happened to fail 8 requests.
-Far from the first trial results, but it still suggests that this might be just about a max this provider's plan can manage.
+Even though HostPapa did pass this test, it still failed 8 requests.
+Far from the first test results, but it still suggests that this might be the most this provider's plan can manage.

-In sum, HostPapa was very reliable with a 100% uptime.
+In sum, HostPapa was very reliable with 100% uptime.
 And while the average response time could be better, the provider was very fast to load.
-However, it slightly leaked the power to handle a significant increase in traffic to the site.
+However, it slightly lacked the power to handle a significant increase in traffic to the site.

 Security – is HostPapa secure?

-While writing this HostPapa review, we found the provider's security to be okay but not perfect.
-It adds all essentials such as SSL certificate, server-level firewall, and DDoS protection for free in cheaper plans while more advanced features are paid, or you need to buy the most expensive plan.
+While writing this HostPapa review, I found the provider's security to be good but not perfect.
+It offers all essentials such as an SSL certificate, server-level firewall, and DDoS protection for free with cheaper plans while more advanced features are paid, or you need to buy the most expensive plan.

 To be a little more specific, here is what you get by default:

-• ModSecurity – it is a web application firewall that filters the traffic.
-Simply put it's a brute force detection which prevents common malicious attacks on your website.
+• ModSecurity.
+It is a web application firewall that filters the traffic.
+Simply put, it's brute force detection that prevents common malicious attacks on your website.

-• DDoS attack prevention – this one protects the server from being taken down by third parties.
-HostPapa has multiple layers of protection, and you can add one yourself by enabling free Cloudflare CDN that’s included in all plans.
+• DDoS attack prevention.
+This one protects the server from being taken down by third parties.
+HostPapa has multiple layers of protection, and you can add one yourself by enabling the Cloudflare CDN that’s included in more expensive plans.

-More advanced features are available with the Business Pro plan or for an extra charge:
+More advanced features are available with the Premium and Elite plans or for an extra charge:

 • Automated website backups are vital, as they are a safety guarantee that if anything goes sideways, your website can be restored to the last good version.
-If you want automatic backups, HostPapa charges you $19.95 for the first year.
-On renewal, you have to pay $35.88 per annum.
+If you want automatic backups, HostPapa charges you $47.99 per year.
 Not exactly cheap.
 Alternatively, you can set them up for free via WordPress plugins or take manual cPanel backups.

-• Protection Power Security Software costs $19.95 for the first year and $35.88/year on renewal.
+• Protection Power security software costs from $2.99 for the first year and from $35.88/year on renewal.
 It’s meant to protect your website as well as your visitors.
 Here’s what this feature ensures:

 • Domain privacy is an additional security service that you can buy to protect your personal data that is stored in a publicly accessible database when you register your domain.
 This service costs $9.99 a year.